GNU-Ymir/Documentations/en/primitives/types.md

 }
 ```

-You can also create a new table using the allocation syntax.
+You can also create a new array using the allocation syntax.
 This will
-allow you to allocate a new array in the heap, with an initial value
+allow you to allocate a new array on the heap, with an initial value
 for each index in the slice.
-The size may be unknown at compile time.
+The size can be unknown at compile time.

 ```ymir
 import std::io